disconnect3d/rmi_dijkstra/README.md

 # Java RMI Dijkstra's graph search algorithm

-Yet another dijkstra graph search algorithm implemented using Java RMI to distribue work that can be parallelized...
+Yet another Dijkstra graph search algorithm implemented using Java RMI to distribute work that can be parallelized...

-It has been written for parallel and distributed systems course on AGH University of Science and Technology.
+Written for parallel and distributed systems course on AGH University of Science and Technology.

 # Running